Step 4: Displaying Company Travel Policy

 Configure the HTML Element Component

 The Panel component now displays as a blank modal.
-Using the HTML Element component, you can add the travel policy content for the end-user End-Users are the individuals accessing an application through Express View.
+Using the HTML Element component, you can add the travel policy content for the end-user End-users, also known as Express Users, are the individuals accessing an application through Express View.
 In most cases, end-users are the customers using the product. to view.

-1. Drag and drop an Columns Component Icon HTML Element component onto your canvas, placing it inside your panelPopUp Panel Component Icon Panel component.
+1. Drag and drop an Columns Component Icon HTML Element component onto your canvas, placing it inside your panelPopUp Panel component.

 2. In the Property ID A Property ID is the unique field ID used by Unqork to track and link components in your module. field, enter htmlTravelPolicy.